Young Gamers to benefit from Smart Play program

 ‘It’s a frightening concept when you think about it.’

-After an initial trial of the program, Jenna’s team won a $20,000 grant from the Office of Responsible Gambling to further develop the harm-minimisation program.
+After an initial trial of the program, Jenna’s team were funded by the NSW Government to further develop the harm-minimisation program.

 ‘We previously trialed workshops with young people aged 13+ that showed the concept had huge potential,’ she said.
 ‘From there, we decided to expand our program, targeting families — which is where we really start to see change.’